Inspiring Scandinavian Kitchen Design Ideas

 Wood is a commonly used material in Scandi

-Wood is a commonly used material in Scandi | Followtheflow/Shutterstock
+Wood is a commonly used | Followtheflow/Shutterstock

 Limed wood for added charm

-Limed wood is a popular material in Scandinavian kitchens.
+Limed wood is popular in Scandinavian kitchens.
 This type of wood has a light, whitewashed finish that adds a unique charm and character to the space.
 It is often used for cabinetry, flooring and other wood accents in the kitchen.

 Reclaimed materials